Ampd Energy

 Ampd Energy is a company in the energy industry, which designs and manufactures energy storage systems (ESS).
 It is a member of the Incu-Tech Programme, a Hong Kong Government and HK Science and Technology Park initiative.
-Their mission is to provide clean, affordable and stable electricity to people and enterprises that lack access to a reliable electric supply.

 History

-Ampd was founded in December 2014.
-Its founders, Brandon Ng and Luca Valente created an electric motorcycle company during a blackout in the city, they reasoned that the batteries of their motorcycles could be redesigned to power buildings.
+Ampd Energy was founded in December 2014.
+Its founder, Brandon Ng created an electric motorcycle company during a blackout in the city; he reasoned that the batteries of the motorcycles could be redesigned to power buildings.

 In February 2015, Ampd Energy was accepted into the Incu-Tech program.
 As of June 2017, the company has raised a total of $3.7 million in seed investment.

 Product

-In December 2016, the company launched an energy storage system called Ampd Silo, which aims to replace lead acid battery, Uninterruptable Power Supply systems (UPSs) and diesel generators primarily in countries affected by frequent blackouts.
+In December 2016, the company launched an energy storage system called Ampd Enertainer, which aims to replace lead acid battery, Uninterruptible Power Supply systems (UPSs) and diesel generators primarily in countries affected by frequent blackouts.

-Unlike many related companies such as Tesla and Sonnen, The Ampd Silo is primarily aimed at on-grid energy storage.
+Unlike many related companies such as Tesla and Sonnen, Ampd Enertainer is primarily aimed at on-grid energy storage.

-The Ampd Silo uses 1,792 rechargeable lithium-ion batteries cells, with each Ampd Silo offering a storage capacity of 16.8 kWh.
+Ampd Enertainer uses 1,792 rechargeable lithium-ion batteries cells, with each Ampd Silo having a storage capacity of 16.8 kWh.

 Awards and recognition

-In early 2017, Ampd Silo received the CES2017 Innovation Award Honoree in the "Tech For a Better World" category.
+In early 2017, Ampd Enertainer received the CES2017 Innovation Award Honoree in the "Tech For a Better World" category.
 The company was also shortlisted as one of the finalists in Engadgets best CES 2017 in the start-up category.

-In May 2017, co-founder and CEO, Brandon Ng, was named as a Forbes Asia 30 Under 30 honouree in the "Industry, Manufacturing & Energy" category.
+In May 2017, co-founder and CEO Brandon Ng was named as a Forbes Asia 30 Under 30 honouree in the "Industry, Manufacturing & Energy" category.